neelance/ffi_gen/README.md

 Example
 -------
-Use the following interface in a script or rake task:
+Use the following interface in a script or Rake task:

     FFIGen.generate(
       ruby_module: "Clang",